me-pic/MRI_pain_effort/README.md

 ## Quick start

-To be able to run the code contained in this repository please follow those steps in your terminal:
+To be able to run the code contained in this repository for the fMRI analyses, please follow those steps in your terminal:

 1. First clone this repository